Pop it like it’s hot: The best champagne bars in London

 Cakes & Bubbles at the Hotel Café Royal, Piccadilly Circus

 There’s a reason that pretty much every afternoon tea in London comes with champagne as an optional extra.
 There’s just something about blending the sugar and fat in pastry with the palate-cleansing carbonation of champagne that really works.
 The opulent Hotel Café Royal has taken this combination to its most exquisite conclusion by enlisting Michelin-starred chef Albert Adrià, formerly of El Bulli and previously voted World’s Best Pastry Chef by Restaurant magazine, to create a selection of sweet treats to accompany the hotel’s finest bubbles.
-Choose from a range of a la carte pastries and champagnes or opt instead for the set menu, which features three courses of delicate desserts served alongside a glass of Veuve Clicquot.
+Choose from a range of a la carte pastries and champagnes or opt instead for the set menu, which features three courses of delicate desserts served alongside a glass of Veuve Clicquot or wine pairing.
 Savoury options are available but that would rather be missing the point…

 70 Regent Street, W1B 4DY, visit cakesandbubbles.co.uk